medic/chis-interoperability/readme.md

    If you're quick on the draw, you may see an 8th container called `jembi/instantohie-config-importer`.
 This is an artifact of calling `init` and will go away so there will only be 7 containers.
 1. Set OpenHIM Console to use `cop.app.medicmobile.org` instead of `localhost`: `docker exec -it openhim-console sh -c "sed -i 's/localhost/cop.app.medicmobile.org/g' config/default.json"`
 1. Visit [the heartbeat URL](https://cop.app.medicmobile.org:8080/heartbeat) and accept the self signed certificate.
 This is required for the next step as the console will fail to do a `POST` to the FHIR core unless the certificate is accepted first.
-1. Finally, you should be to log in on the [FHIR admin console](cop.app.medicmobile.org:9000) with username `root@openhim.org` and password `instant101`
+1. You should now be to log in on the [FHIR admin console](https://cop.app.medicmobile.org:9001) with username `root@openhim.org` and password `instant101`
+1. The `openhim-core` container seems to get "stuck" often.
+This causes all `http` requests to port `8080` to only respond with `404`s, thus breaking all integrations.

+   The fix to this, for now, is to restart the `openhim-core` container every hour.
+Do this by creating a cronjob for the root user:
+   1. `sudo su -`
+   1. `crontab -e`
+   1. Add a line at the end that is:
+      ```bash
+      0 * * * * /usr/bin/docker restart openhim-core
+      ```

 ## Docker Restart, Shut-down & Delete